dotnet/docs-maui/docs/user-interface/controls/listview.md

 The appearance of each item in a <xref:Microsoft.Maui.Controls.ListView> is defined by a `DataTemplate`, and the `DataTemplate` must reference a `Cell` class to display items.
 Each cell represents an item of data in the <xref:Microsoft.Maui.Controls.ListView>. .NET MAUI includes the following built-in cells:

 - <xref:Microsoft.Maui.Controls.TextCell>, which displays primary and secondary text on separate lines.
-- `ImageCell`, which displays an image with primary and secondary text on separate lines.
+- <xref:Microsoft.Maui.Controls.ImageCell>, which displays an image with primary and secondary text on separate lines.
 - <xref:Microsoft.Maui.Controls.SwitchCell>, which displays text and a switch that can be switched on or off.
 - `EntryCell`, which displays a label and text that's editable.
 - <xref:Microsoft.Maui.Controls.ViewCell>, which is a custom cell whose appearance is defined by a `View`.
 This cell type should be used when you want to fully define the appearance of each item in a <xref:Microsoft.Maui.Controls.ListView>.